American inflation rates tells OPEC when to cut production

 OPEC’s production cut may seem to be mathematically synchronised to the United State’s own inflation break-even rates but I think it is equally loaded with a little political payback.

-Funnily, the U.S. isn’t pleased with this announcement and have passed on their viewsbut you can’t have a say in a club to which you are not a member of.
+Funnily, the U.S. isn’t pleased with this announcement and have passed on their views but it’s difficult to have a say into a club of which you’re not a member of.

-Keep in mind, this doesn’t show you when to sell your Oil.
+Keep in mind, this study doesn’t assist the decision of when to sell your Oil.

 October 6, 2022